 A password with a bunch of random words, capitalisations and symbols are easier to remember like gReedy#dOnkey^criEd which is easier to remember than a random Ge8&fg28bn8!

 Easily guessable passwords like 12345678901, showmethemoney or mypasswordrocks though they may be long, are not secure.
 Password crackers use number combinations, dictionary words and phrases from sports or pop culture for breaking passwords.

 4. Keep your passwords in a Vault

 If you sign up for new sites, apps and services very often, don’t depend on your skills to recall passwords.
 No matter how random we think, our random passwords are we tend to end up reusing them across.

 Use a password manager like LastPass, 1Password DashLane or KeePass which will help you generate truly random passwords, and help you fill in these passwords.
-With a password manager, you don’t have strain your brain to remember those complex password passwords for each site.
-They also suggest secure passwords for you when you are signing up for on a new site.
+With a password manager, you don’t have to strain your brain to remember those complex password passwords for each site.
+They also suggest secure passwords for you when you are signing up for a new site.

 If you do insist on staying low tech and writing your passwords down in a notebook, don’t keep it lying around near the computer.
-Lock that nice and safe.
+Lock that up nice and safe.

 5. Lock your Mobiles and Laptops

 If you use password managers on your mobile or laptops, always set a screen lock with a password to unlock it when you’re away.
 What’s the point of having your passwords safe in an app, by your laptop open for anyone to steal your passwords?

 6. Give unknown apps and public computers and WiFi a miss